Krizsi96/Orca-Profiles/README.md

 - retraction tuning
 - linear advance

-`ℹ` Good way to test the dimensional accuracy is printing the LEGO test object.
+ℹ️ Good way to test the dimensional accuracy is printing the LEGO test object.
 Print it both in horizontal and vertical position, then check the dimensions and the fitment with original LEGO parts.

 ## Commit types

 The commits to the repository must follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#specification) style with the following types:

 - **new:** the change adds a new profile
 - **fix:** the change fixes an existing profile
 - **docs:** the change adds or changes the documentation